2017 Nonfiction Award finalists announced

 Young Adult Library Services Association (YALSA)

-CHICAGO — The Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA), selected five books as finalists for the 2016 Excellence in Nonfiction for Young Adults Award, which honors the best nonfiction books written for young adults between Nov.
-1, 2014 and Oct.
-31, 2015.
-YALSA will name the 2016 award winner at the Youth Media Awards on Jan.
-11, in Boston during the American Library Association’s Midwinter Meeting.
+CHICAGO — The Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA), selected five books as finalists for the 2017 Excellence in Nonfiction for Young Adults Award, which honors the best nonfiction books written for young adults between Nov.
+1, 2015 and Oct.
+31, 2016.

-- “First Flight Around the World: The Adventures of the American Fliers Who Won the Race” written by Tim Grove, and published by Abrams Books for Young Readers, an imprint of ABRAMS;
+- “This Land is Our Land: A History of American Immigration” written by Linda Barrett Osborne, and published by Abrams Books for Young Readers, an imprint of ABRAMS

 Annotations and more information on the finalists and the award can be found on the Nonfiction Award page.
 Publishers and library staff can purchase finalist seals to place on the finalist titles at www.ala.org/awardsgrants/seals.
 For more information on the YALSA Award for Excellence in Nonfiction for Young Adults and other ALA Youth Media Awards, please visit www.ala.org/yma.

-YALSA will host a reception honoring the finalists and the winner, as well as YALSA’s Morris Award finalists and winner, from 10:30 a.m. to noon on Jan.
-11, Boston Convention & Exhibition Center, room 205BC.
+YALSA will host a reception honoring the Nonfiction Award finalists and the winner, as well as YALSA’s Morris Award finalists and winner at the ALA Midwinter Meeting from 10:30 a.m. to noon on Jan.
+23, Georgia World Congress Center, room B302.
 See a full list of YALSA’s events and programs at Midwinter on YALSA’s Midwinter wiki page.
 YALSA’s portfolio of book and media awards helps strengthen library services for and with teens by identifying quality, age appropriate resources for librarians and library workers to share with the teens in their communities.